Private Percy Jackson Mythology Trip for Families 5 days

 Afternoon: Athens Riviera and Temple of Poseidon (4 1/2 hours)

-In the afternoon, your guide will take you to visit the magnificent Temple of Poseidon at Cape Sounion and watch the majestic the sunset!
+In the afternoon, your talented tour facilitator (not licensed tour guide) who will be there to add fun to your afternoon, will take you to visit the magnificent Temple of Poseidon at Cape Sounion and watch the majestic sunset!
 If your kids are Percy Jackson fans, they will know that Poseidon was the father of Percy Jackson & the Greek God of the Sea.
 Did you know that in mythology, this temple was also the place where Aegeus threw himself into the sea when he saw the black sails of the ship, and believed that his son Theseus – who had gone to Knossos to fight the Minotaur – was dead?
 For this reason, the sea here was called the Aegean Sea!

-The drive to Cape Sounion is approximately 1 1/2 hour, however, before visiting the Temple of Poseidon for the sunset, there will be time for seaside lunch or a swim at the nearby Aegeon Beach Hotel, where your family will enjoy a direct view on the Temple of Poseidon (summer only).
-Off-season and weather depending, we will stop at either the thermal lake of Vouliagmeni or Stavros Niarchos Foundation Cultural Center, a buzzing urban escape in Athens.
+The drive to Cape Sounion is approximately 1 1/2 hours, however, before visiting the Temple of Poseidon for the sunset, there will be time for seaside lunch or a swim at the thermal lake of Vouliagmeni (summertime).
+In autumn/winter, you can alternatively visit the Stavros Niarchos Foundation Cultural Center, a buzzing urban escape in Athens.

 All day: Delphi archaeological site and museum (2 1/2 hours)